 Students between the ages of 14 and 18 who live in the greater Hartford area are eligible to audition to be part of the Hartford Stage Young Company cast of Breakdancing Shakespeare, which combines the text of a classic Shakespearean play with the language of hip hop, rap and breakdancing.
 Throughout the six-week rehearsal process, students take master classes with guest artists, developing skills related to the production.
 Past master classes include text and vocal work, music and recording, mime, magic, mask-making, stage combat and color guard.
-In celebration of our tenth year of the program this year, we will stage a new production of Romeo and Juliet, which was the first Breakdancing Shakespeare show in 2006.
-The program culminates in three public performances on the Main Stage at Hartford Stage, on August 11, 12 and 13.

 What is Breakdancing Shakespeare?